leobeeson/amazon-price-tracker/README.md

 # Amazon Price Tracker

+## Description
+Tracks a product on Amazon you choose and sends you a notification email when its price drops below a specified price.

 ## Behaviour
 1. Decide which product in Amazon you'd like to set up a price tracker and grab its URL.
 2. In main.py, replace the values for the arguments: